ncsu-libraries-data-vis/test-repo/README.md

 1. In most cases, the repository should be set to public–anyone on the internet can see the repository but cannot automatically commit.
 1. Initialize the new repository with:
     1. A [README file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-readmes) (This file will eventually contain an in depth description of the repository materials.)
-    1. A [License file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/licensing-a-repository) (From the license options select [MIT License](https://choosealicense.com/licenses/mit/).
+    1. *If the repository will consist of software*, a [License file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/licensing-a-repository) (From the license options select [MIT License](https://choosealicense.com/licenses/mit/).
 The copyright attribution on line 3 of this file, `Copyright (c) 2021 NC State Libraries Data & Vis`, should eventually be edited to: `Copyright (c) 2021 NC State University`)

+        If the new repository will consist of instructional materials, skip creating a LICENSE file.
+Instead, manually create a LICENSE file and add copy the [Creative Commons Attribution 4.0 International](https://choosealicense.com/licenses/cc-by-4.0/) license language contained in [the LICENSE file within this repository](https://github.com/ncsu-libraries-data-vis/using-git-and-github/blob/main/LICENSE).

     1. *If using a specific language/tool*, a [.gitignore file](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) using the appropriate provided template.

         > For example: